FiveSpiceIndianGrocery/pricing-core/README.md

 npm run publish:major  # 1.0.0 → 2.0.0
 ```

-### **TypeScript Support**
+### **ES Modules Support**
-This package is built with ES modules and is fully TypeScript compatible.
+This package is built with ES modules and is fully compatible with modern Node.js.
 All functions include JSDoc comments for excellent IDE support.

 ## 📦 Publishing